Can Tinnitus Cause Dizziness? Understanding The Link Between Ringing Ears, Balance, And Vertigo

 • Reduce Dizziness Triggers

-• Improve Stability While Walking
+• Improve Walking Stability

 • Build Confidence With Movement

-It is especially helpful for vestibular disorders and post-viral dizziness.
+This is especially helpful for vestibular disorders and post-viral dizziness.

-• Schedule An ENT Or Audiology Evaluation
+• Schedule An ENT Or Audiology Visit If Symptoms Persist

 • Avoid Sudden Head Movements During Active Vertigo

-• Stay Hydrated And Eat Regular Meals
+• Hydrate And Eat Regularly

 • Reduce Alcohol And Excess Caffeine